Almost uniform domains and Poincar\'e inequalities: Intermediate results

 In terms of these sets, we can now give sufficient conditions for a subset to satisfy a Poincar\'e inequality.

 \begin{theorem} Fix structural constants $(p,D,C,r_0)$ and let $X$ be a $D$-doubling metric measure space.
-Then, for every $q>p$ there exists $\epsilon_q>0$, depending also on the structural constants, with the following properties: \begin{itemize} \item[(a)] If $Y$ is a $p$-Poincar\'e, $\epsilon_q$-fillable subset of $X$ up to scale $r_0$ with constants $(D,C)$, then it satisfies a $(1,q)$-Poincar\'e inequality at scale $C'r_0$. \item[(b)] Further, if $Y$ is an asymptotically $p$-Poincar\'e fillable subset of $X$, then it satisfies a local $(1,q)$-Poincar\'e inequality for every $q > p$. \end{itemize} Here the constants $\epsilon_q$ and $C'$ are independent of the original scale $r_0$, but depend on the other structural constants and on the exponent $q$. \end{theorem}
+Then, for every $q>p$ there exist $\epsilon_q, C_q,C_r>0$ with the following properties: \begin{itemize} \item[(a)] If $Y$ is a $p$-Poincar\'e, $\epsilon_q$-fillable subset of $X$ up to scale $r_0$ with constants $(D,C)$, then it satisfies a $(1,q)$-Poincar\'e inequality with constant $C_q$ at scale $r_0/C_r$. \item[(b)] Further, if $Y$ is an asymptotically $p$-Poincar\'e fillable subset of $X$, then it satisfies a local $(1,q)$-Poincar\'e inequality for every $q > p$. \end{itemize} Here the constants $\epsilon_q$ and $ C_q, C' $ are independent of the original scale $r_0$, but depend on the other structural constants and on the exponent $q$. \end{theorem}

 \begin{remark} Note that $X$ is not assumed, a priori, to support a Poincar\'e inequality; only the fillings $\Omega_r$ from Definition \ref{def:PIfilling} do.
 In many cases, including our applications in Section \S\ref{sec:almostunif}, we will assume that $X$ is a $p$-PI space, in which case good choices of $\Omega_r$ will inherit Poincar\'e inequalities from $X$. \end{remark}